Ally-Assist/BehaviorAnalystsWhoCode/2021_09_25 Pinpointing Behavior Statements/README.md

 I will provide a quick overview of some basic software development concepts, tools, and processes.
 Much of the presentation will be very shallow, but links are provided throughout this "readme" page to more in-depth information.

-In light of the every increasing importance of software in all aspects of life, including in behavior analysis, my major goals:
+In light of the ever increasing importance of software in all aspects of life, including in behavior analysis, my major goals:

 1. Foster a deeper understanding of software development among behavior analysts to facilitate their own coding as well as make their interactions with professional software development groups more effective.

+1. Contribute to the continuing development of an ecosystem of software development aware behavior analysts.

-2. Call out important aspects of software development and leave a trail of breadcrumbs (i.e., links and terms) to act as entry points to a deeper understanding for those who care to pursue them.
+1. Call out important aspects of software development and leave a trail of breadcrumbs (i.e., links and terms) to act as entry points to a deeper understanding for those who care to pursue them.

-3. Contribute to the "behavioralization" of software development.
+1. Contribute to the "behavioralization" of software development.
 I will strive to explain practices in behavioral terms, at least for some software development practices.
 The most productive practices *should* make sense from a behavior analytic perspective.

 ### Future Presentations